-Some 440 Years of African-American History in St. Augustine
+440 Years of African-American History

 African-American slaves were brought and sold here in chains as property, including sales that took place at the Slave Market, the oldest public market in North America.
 Many of them were ultimately freed by the Spanish and lived in harmony in Fort Mosé starting in 1738, the northernmost outpost defending Spanish St. Augustine from the British.
 More than a century before the Emancipation Proclamation (1863) and the Thirteenth Amendment (1865), there were free blacks living here in St. Augustine, with British slaves following an "underground railroad" south to freedom here.